[I have shared this article a couple of years now. It touches folks, and want to share it again this year.]

 I am excited for the lead up to Christmas this year.
 I am looking forward to our family gathering together and visiting with friends.
-As we are in Advent and my mind is lingering around expectation, waiting and hope.
-The Lord has been meeting me here, even in the midst of my own personal challenges.
-It is here I remember that God meets us in some special ways in the mess of how life can often be.
+As we are in Advent the Lord has been meeting me in lingering thoughts around expectation, waiting and hope.
+It is here I remember that God meets us in some special ways even in the mess that life can often be.

 I don't know why but for some reason I have this hangover from my early religious training - that God abhors a mess.
 There was a season many years ago that I can remember teaching that the Father actually turned His face away from Jesus on the cross because Jesus was becoming sin (on our behalf) and a Holy God couldn't look on sin.
 A twisted view of God, to say the least.